Things You Didn't Realize Survivor Contestants Have Access To

 That doesn't mean it's all sunshine and fresh mountain spring water.
 Legendary competitor Tyson Apostol explained to Insider that the sitting water gets dirtier as the contest wears on.
 By day 39, he never wanted "to drink water again."

-Rides to Tribal Council
+There are rides to Tribal Council

 While most seasons of "Survivor" feature B-rolls of tribe members gathering up their belongings, waving flags, and marching along deserted shorelines to Tribal Council, the reality is a bit less "Castaway" and a bit more "24."
 According to Today journalist Andy Dehnart, who spent a week on the set of "Survivor: Gabon," contestants are whisked towards Council and challenges in vehicles with covered windows, so players cannot see where they are going.
 During this transport, no one is allowed to speak to each other, as the production crew doesn't want any juicy soundbites leaking out while the cameras aren't rolling.
 Footage of a backstabbing in the backseat of a minivan just wouldn't fit in with the rest of the show.